A national movement

 Defence

 AUKUS repositioned for defensive sovereignty.
 Unmanned coastal defence at continental scale.
-Sovereign Defence Manufacturing under the SBC umbrella.
+Sovereign Defence Manufacturing under MMA umbrella.

 Space